IWFF LABS is an immersive cross-disciplinary science filmmaking workshop between scientists & media makers.

 Learn from industry professionals, documentary filmmakers, biologists, ecologists as well as poets, digital storytellers & other bold thinkers.

 SCIENTISTS (including graduate students, postdocs, professors, and government researchers), especially those focused on ecology, evolution, biology, wildlife science, and conservation who are interested in science communication using visual media, and want to expand their media making skills or find a filmmaker partner.
-PROFESSIONAL

-INDEPENDENT FILMMAKERS who want to become science and wildlife filmmakers.
+GRADUATE FILMMAKING AND INDEPENDENT FILMMAKERS who want to become science and wildlife filmmakers.
 These applicants need not have advanced skills with filmmaking equipment, but be must be interested in opportunities to work with scientists and on science/ conservation stories.

 IWFF LABS will accept up to 16 students into this highly competitive program.